 Who hasn’t made a wish while blowing out a candle or breaking a wishbone?
 Mythical thinking, loosely defined as a story or a tale, can’t be proven.
-Lacking any real facts, this type of future thinking is used to explain the world around us.
+Lacking any facts, this type of future thinking explains the world around us.
 Fundamental to all human beings, the notion of mythical thinking never really leaves us.

 Don’t Feed The Unicorn

 Small business entrepreneurs are an optimistic bunch.
-Most have never met an opportunity they couldn’t leverage or a problem that couldn’t be solved immediately.
+Most have never met an opportunity they couldn’t leverage or a problem that can’t be solved immediately.

-On the other end of the spectrum, some business owners are more cautious and risk-aversive with their own unique brand of mythical thinking.
+On the other end of the spectrum, some business owners are more cautious and risk-averse with their unique mythical thinking brand.

 Mythical thinking also exists in the minds of our clients, as in the case of expectations of your services.
 It’s a potential source of conflict, controversy, and churn when it goes unrecognized.

 Sadly, mythical thinking gets us in trouble.
-Void of any facts, it’s subjective, less direct, and based on individual feelings.
-Plus, mythical thinking creates a gap between expectations and reality that is a real stress antagonizer.
+Void any facts, it’s subjective, less direct, and based on personal feelings.
+Plus, mythical thinking creates a gap between expectations and reality that is a natural stress antagonizer.

 Hit a dead end and watch the uprising of mythical thinking.
 It’s the fertilizer of bad ideas.
 It propagates when we believe that everything will be different, even though we perform the same actions.